a complete programme of

 College accreditation: International Association for Distance Learning.

-Course accredited by Institute for Meridian Psychotherapy for
+Course accredited by Guild for Stress Management and Trauma Specialists for

 professional development purposes.